Ecwid/ecwid-api-docs/includes/_webhooks.md

 ### 2. Set webhook events
 There are several types of events in the store that Ecwid can notify your application about, check out **Event type** section of webhook structure for more details.

-Please specify the exact event types you wish to be notified about upon registering your application or [contact us](http://developers.ecwid.com/contact) if you already have an app.
+Please specify the exact event types you wish to be notified about upon registering your application or [contact us](/contact) if you already have an app.

 ### 3. Set custom HTTP headers (optional)

 You are also able to specify your custom HTTP headers to be provided by Ecwid when sending webhooks to your URL.
-If you want to add custom headers to your app, please contact us.
-Learn more about [custom HTTP headers](#custom-http-headers)
+If you want to add custom headers to your app, please [contact us](/contact).
+Learn more about [custom HTTP headers](#request-headers)

-### 3. Get access
+### 4. Get access
 Each application has scope of access that controls the set of store resources and operations permitted for the application.
 The same set of access scopes is used to determine which events your application can be notified of.
 To be notified of the product updates, make sure your app has `read_catalog` access to the store.
 The `read_orders` scope allows to get order webhooks.
 See [Access scopes](#access-scopes) for more details.